palkan/active_delivery/README.md

 📖 Read the introduction post: ["Crafting user notifications in Rails with Active Delivery"](https://evilmartians.com/chronicles/crafting-user-notifications-in-rails-with-active-delivery)

+📖 Read more about designing notifications layer in Ruby on Rails applications in the [Layered design for Ruby on Rails applications](https://www.packtpub.com/product/layered-design-for-ruby-on-rails-applications/9781801813785) book.

 <a href="https://evilmartians.com/?utm_source=action_policy">
 <img src="https://evilmartians.com/badges/sponsored-by-evil-martians.svg" alt="Sponsored by Evil Martians" width="236" height="54"></a>